If Interested, Subscribe to our SolarDIY@groups.io email group.

-The book right (300 pages for DIY/handymen) is now available from the ARRL Book store. (click to enlarge cover)
+The book right (300 pages more technical for DIY/handymen) is available from the ARRL Book store. (click to enlarge cover)

 Solar is here now!
 Solar is now down to less than half the cost from the utility.
 See how our Meeting House went solar and saved us more than half on our energy costs.
 Our electric bills are now just the minimum $8/month and will be for the forseable future.
 And even for those in apartments or who have too many trees, there is now community solar programs the let anyone sign up for solar in a community garden instead of on their own roof.
 Our array, shown above, is in our front yard and makes our meeting 100% carbon neutral.